CIBC Unpaid Overtime

 - Notice of Certification and opt out form – CIBC (long form)

 - Notice of Certification – CIBC (short form)

-- Ontario Superior Court of Justice decision in summary judgment motion in Fresco v.
-Canadian Imperial Bank of Commerce
+- Ontario Court of Appeal certification decision in Fresco v.
+Canadian Imperial Bank of Commerce – June 26, 2012

 - Statement of Claim Fresco v.
 Canadian Imperial Bank of Commerce – June 4, 2007